paradigmshift/paper-factory/DOCS.md

 *function* **extras-p** *banned* => *closure*

-Returns a closure to check if the token is part of `banned`.
+Returns a closure that checks if the token is a member of `banned`.
 ***********************
 **function-defs**

 *function* **function-defs** *sexps language* => *sexps*

-Removes non-function expressions.
+Removes expressions that don't match the function pattern of the given language.
 ***********************
 **build-lisp-doc**